 - by ensuring the rate at which nitrogen may enter water does not exceed the baseline rate (the rate of nitrogen entering water if the nitrogen cap is met).

 The National Environmental Standards are in addition to the permitted activity criteria in the proposed Southland Water and Land Plan and any discharge of fertiliser still needs to meet the conditions in Rule 14.

 The regulations within the Essential Freshwater package were gazetted on 3 September 2020, however some have specific dates for when they take effect.
 The regulations sit alongside the proposed Southland Water and Land Plan rules.
-Check out this timeline to get a sense of what takes effect when, and give our team a call on 0800 76 88 45 to chat about your specific situation.
+Give our team a call on 0800 76 88 45 to chat about your specific situation.